The Playoff Buzzer: Bruins blast Hurricanes in Game 2

 Krug had a strong Game 2, generating three assists.
 Two of Krug’s assists happened on Boston’s power-play goals, which occurred when the game was still on respectable street (the 4-0 stretch through the first 40 minutes).

-Those three assists gives Krug 11 points in 15 playoff games, locking him up with Jaccob Slavin and Alex Pietrangelo for third place in scoring among defensemen.
-Krug is one point away from tying his career high of 12 postseason points, a mark he set during last year’s postseason.
+Those three assists give Krug 11 points in 15 playoff games, tying Krug with Jaccob Slavin and Alex Pietrangelo for third place in scoring among defensemen.
+Krug is one point away from matching his career high of 12 postseason points, a mark he set during last year’s postseason.

 Factoids